RavinderreddyB/EG_HKG/README.md

 the real stored PubMedBERT `confidence` values — expect a several-minute run and set `NCBI_API_KEY` in `.env` to a real key or leave it unset, since the placeholder value causes NCBI to reject every request with a 400 error and silently fall every score back to 0.5).
-An earlier version of this ablation (`data/processed/embedding_ablation_224_edges.json`) was scoped to only the 224 edges from the original DiseaseAndSymptoms dataset; the remaining 546 MedlinePlus-sourced edges turned out to carry real embedding-based confidence from the same pipeline, so there was no methodological reason to exclude them.
-The script that generated the 224-edge file was a one-off, never committed — treat that file as historical/unreproducible and prefer the 770-edge version.

 ## Known limitations